-According to the organization only a few thousand 'anointed' ones are alive today out of the 144,000 Jehovah's Witnesses who hope to go to heaven.
+It is interesting to note that only a few thousand 'anointed' ones are alive today out of the 144,000 Jehovah's Witnesses who hope to go to heaven, according to the organization.

-Even though individuals who are part of the 144,000 expect to rule the earth with Jesus when they die, they must obey congregation elders (who are usually of the 'great crowd' class) and the 'anointed' Governing Body of Jehovah's Witnesses until they pass away.
+Even though these individuals expect to rule the earth with Jesus after they die, they must obey congregation elders (who are usually of the 'great crowd' class) and the 'anointed' Governing Body of Jehovah's Witnesses until they pass away.
 Failure to do so, can result in disfellowshipping and losing their position in the elite 144,000 anointed class.

 Watch a video about a member of the 144000 who got disfellowshipped.

 Critics say that the organization's interpretation of the Bible about the 144,000 and the 'faithful and discreet slave' is just another scam that tricks Jehovah's Witnesses into believing God runs the organization.
 All Jehovah's Witnesses must obey the Governing Body of Jehovah's Witnesses whether they are part of the 144,000 anointed class that believe they are going to heaven, or the Great Crowd with the 'earthly' paradise hope!

 If a Jehovah's Witness reads their Bible, prays to God, and gets an answer, that answer must harmonize with what the organization says is the truth.
 In this way, the organization comes between and interferes with their direct communication with God.
 The organization speaks for God as his channel of communication.
 And Jehovah's Witnesses obey the organization.

 If a Witness prays about a serious matter such as blood transfusions for example, and gets an answer different than what the Watchtower says, they must put the organization first ahead of God.
 Shouldn't Christians put God first?